-Although it is not yet certain why people develop MS, current research suggests that a combination of genetic and environmental factors are involved.
+Although it is not yet certain why people develop MS, research suggests that combinations of genetic and environmental factors are involved:

-While MS is not directly inherited there does appear to be a genetic component – possibly a combination of certain genes – which makes some people more susceptible.
-Family members of someone diagnosed with MS have a slightly higher chance of developing MS themselves compared to people who have no history of MS in their family.
+MS is not directly inherited; however there does appear to be a genetic component – possibly a combination of certain genes – which makes people more susceptible.
+Family members of someone diagnosed with MS have a slightly higher chance of developing MS themselves.

 Some research suggests that there is a link between MS and vitamin D deficiency.
 Vitamin D mostly comes from exposure to sunlight so this could be a factor.
 Research on this matter is on-going.

 Download a copy of our newly diagnosed booklet or order a printed copy using our form.